Chemistry

 Teaching excellence and innovation

-Dr David Read, School Teacher Fellow, is a passionate educator and was awarded the RSC Higher Education Teaching Award in 2010 in recognition of his efforts.
+Dr David Read, former School Teacher Fellow, now Head of the Education Group is a passionate educator and received the RSC Higher Education Teaching Award in 2010 in recognition of his efforts.
 The award was presented for David's 'commitment and leadership in innovation at the schools-university interface'.
 The RSC runs the award scheme to recognise individuals who demonstrate outstanding teaching skills and excel in the development of innovative materials and methods for use in higher education.
 David also won the prestigious Association for Learning Technology Award for his development of video tutorials, in collaboration with Professor Richard Brown.
+David leads a team of highly committed teaching fellows, who play a key role in delivering an innovative programme of education which inspires our undergraduates to fulfil their potential.

 Our Glassblowers have been recognised for excellence